Jim Chuchu

-Jim Chuchu is a Kenyan film director, photographer, singer-songwriter and visual artist.
-He first came to attention as a member of Kenyan music group Just A Band and subsequently as director of Kenyan LGBT film Stories of Our Lives.
+Jim Chuchu (born 7 August 1982) is a Kenyan film director, photographer, singer-songwriter and visual artist.
+He first came to attention as a member of Kenyan music group Just a Band and subsequently as director of Kenyan LGBT film Stories of Our Lives.

 Career

 After leaving college in 2006, where he studied telecommunications, Chuchu began his career as a graphic designer, working in advertising.
 He quit his job to become a freelance graphic designer in late 2006.

-2006-2012: Early career
+2006–2012: Early career

-In 2008, Chuchu co-founded Just A Band together with fellow members Bill "Blinky" Sellanga and Dan Muli, whom he had met while studying at the Kenyatta University.
-Jim performed multiple duties in the band, including co-producing the band's first three studio albums, Scratch to Reveal, 82 and Sorry for the Delay, creating graphic art for the band and directing many of the band's videos - including "Ha-He" which spawned viral hit Makmende, causing the video to be subsequently described as Kenya's first viral internet meme by the Wall Street Journal, CNN and Fast Company.
+In 2008, Chuchu co-founded Just a Band together with fellow members Bill "Blinky" Sellanga and Dan Muli, whom he had met while studying at the Kenyatta University.
+Jim performed multiple duties in the band, including co-producing the band's first three studio albums, Scratch to Reveal, 82 and Sorry for the Delay, creating graphic art for the band and directing many of the band's videos – including "Ha-He" which spawned viral hit Makmende, causing the video to be subsequently described as Kenya's first viral internet meme by the Wall Street Journal, CNN and Fast Company.

 In 2012, Chuchu co-founded The Nest Collective, a multidisciplinary art space and collective in Nairobi.

 In March 2013, Chuchu produced and released Imaginary Chains as pseudonymous act Adeiyu.
-One of the EP singles - Hollow - was featured in the Mercedes Benz Mixed Tape 55.
+One of the EP singles – Hollow – was featured in the Mercedes Benz Mixed Tape 55.
 He followed this EP by releasing the single You Can't Break Her Heart in September 2013.